majkus522/m-rpg-utils/api-docs/Writerside/topics/fake-status/patchFakeStatus.md

 <include from="notes.md" element-id="session"/>

 <note title="Request body">
-	At least one property must be present in the request body, otherwise it will throw a error 400.
+	There must be at least one property in the request body, otherwise it will throw a <a anchor="esc" summary="HTTP 400 - Enter some changes">400 error </a>.
 </note>

 <api-endpoint openapi-path="./../../data.yaml" endpoint="/fake-status/${username}" method="PATCH">